Brendan McCartney: Melbourne Football Club assistant coach

 McCartney joined the Melbourne Football Club coaching staff in an assistant coaching role as a development and strategy coach under senior coach Paul Roos from the 2015 season.
 McCartney left the Melbourne Football Club at the end of the 2019 season.

 In October 2019, McCartney stated that he left the Melbourne Football Club after he "started losing the drive and motivation that came with preparing the team both during the weekend and on game day" and "I just felt myself losing a love of the element to the week, I stepped forward and said to the coaches in a bit of mid-season review that it was time to step back".

+Port Melbourne Football Club senior coach (VFL)

+On 19 August 2024, the Port Melbourne Football Club in the Victorian Football League announced the hiring of Brendan McCartney as senior coach, beginning in 2025.
+McCartney was signed on a three-year deal.